Distribution

 Making the right decision is very important for your business.
 Companies wanting to keep a tight leash on their distribution follow direct channels.
 Companies that do not want more control or cannot afford to go big follow indirect channels.

-Examples of Distribution Channels
+Examples of distribution channels

 There are several distribution channels found in ecommerce.
 For example, a direct sales distribution channel can be a good model for moving a product with a medium price range and long shelf life.
 Stationery is a good example of this, as it can be expensive but can also sit on the shelf for no time without any issues.